Nature of Light in Lighting Design: Complete Technical Guide for Professionals

 Introduction to the Nature of Light in Lighting Design

 Light is a complex medium with which to work.
 While light itself is understood by science, how humans perceive it remains not fully understood.
 Different people react to light in different ways.
-It is therefore important in Lighting Design to be sensitive to what people like and dislike about certain properties of light.
+It is therefore important in lighting design principles to be sensitive to what people like and dislike about certain properties of light.

 The Nature of Light in Lighting Design focuses only on visual light.
 Visual light is the emission of energy within a certain bandwidth range known as the visual spectrum.